Morning, Thursday, 12th December 2019

 The conference will be an opportunity for stakeholders and policymakers to discuss the Welsh Government’s Prosperity for All: A Low Carbon Wales plan, bringing together existing and new policy at Wales, UK and EU level.

-Further discussion will look ahead to a range of strategies due to be finalised across government in 2020, including in areas such as planning and development, transport and fuel poverty.
+Further discussion will look ahead to a range of strategies due to be finalised across government in 2020, including in areas such as planning and development and fuel poverty.

 With the recent creation of the National Infrastructure Commission for Wales, delegates will discuss priorities for meeting Wales’ strategic infrastructure needs, as well as supporting work in areas such as decarbonisation and clean energy production through infrastructure projects, whilst benefiting the Welsh economy.

-Attendees will also examine the challenges and opportunities for making changes in everyday life as:
+Attendees will also examine the challenges and opportunities for making changes in everyday life.

 The conference will consider how the Welsh Government can support the decarbonisation and climate change agendas, major energy projects, and local energy production, as the Welsh Government aim to increase the local ownership of energy generation.

-Those attending will look at the potential impact of developments UK-wide, such as the Offshore Wind Sector Deal, in the context of the global move towards clean growth, and the UK’s departure from the EU, following the Climate Change, Environment and Rural Affairs Committee’s report on environmental governance and principles post-Brexit.
+Those attending will look at the potential impact of developments UK-wide, such as the Offshore Wind Sector Deal and the UK’s departure from the EU.

 Further sessions assess the challenges for meeting sustainability goals, following the Wellbeing of Future Generations (Wales) Act 2015, and the recent publication of the Future Generations Commissioner’s 10 point plan, prioritising ten areas for investment in order for Wales to meet the climate emergency challenge, across areas such as renewable energy, housing and buildings, transport, land use and agriculture.